 However, adding dairy into keto meals is a great way to increase the overall fat content of the meal.
 Consider cooking spinach with cream or serving yoghurt as a savory side dish.
 Do be mindful that including dairy will also increase the protein content too that you’ll probably want to monitor to ensure your insulin levels stay low for optimal ketone production.

 While most yoghurts contain added fruits and sugars which make them unsuitable on a keto diet, full-fat Greek yoghurt retains a fairly high amount of fat along with moderate protein and carbohydrates.

 - One serving of Greek yoghurt (1/2 cup) contains approximately 6 grams of fat and 11 grams of protein and 5 grams of carbohydrates.

 Cream is the natural butterfat that’s skimmed off the top of milk before processing.
 Because of this, it’s high in fat and relatively low in protein and sugars, making it an excellent ketogenic choice.
 Full-fat creams are also very rich making it an ideal, high-fat substitute for milk in tea or coffee.

-- One serving of heavy cream (1 tbsp) contains approximately 6 grams of fat and 0 grams of protein and carbohydrates.
+- One serving of heavy cream (1 tbsp) contains approximately 6 grams of fat and 0 grams of protein and 0 grams of carbohydrates.

 While the nutritional content of cheeses varies greatly depending on the type, most are low enough in carbohydrates to be considered suitable as part of a balanced keto diet.
 In general, hard cheeses have more carbs while soft cheeses are lower.
 Always select full-fat varieties as a great way to contribute to your daily fat intake.